 This is a large part of why businesses are shifting to better, more modern alternatives.
 The hyper-converged IT framework was designed to simplify data centers and make the physical hardware businesses rely on more scalable, and cloud computing provides businesses with access to their needed resources for what can be a very reasonable, budgeted monthly payment.

 In short, today’s businesses have options, but it is also crucial that these options are weighed properly.
 Make sure you take the following four considerations into account:

-While today’s solutions are far easier to scale to a business’ needs than in the past, it will help to have some idea of how much storage you anticipate is necessary.
+Today’s solutions are far easier to scale to a business’ needs than in the past.
+However, it will help to have some idea of how much storage you anticipate is necessary.
 Having too little or far more than you need are both situations you will want to avoid.

 Where does my IT currently stand?

 As you plan for your business’ future, it will be helpful to fully appreciate where you are starting from.
 Analyzing your current infrastructure and determining what needs to be improved will help you to gain this invaluable perspective.

 Which configuration will best meet my performance requirements?